I love you but you hinder me

 Sometimes you get moved by the vulnerability of a person who’s always searching for love.
 And sometimes you catch yourself spying on other spectators.
 Playing with your perceptions; that’s without a doubt the main strength of Vloeistof.
 Before you know it, you’ve become a spectator of your own mind.

-The performance was played in theatres such as: De Melkweg, Chassé Breda, Vrijhof Cultuur Centrum (Universiteit Twente), Theater De Nieuwe Vorst, De Groene Engel, De Verkadefabriek, Ainsi, Theater Lux en Volksroom (Brussel), Tanzplanost: Tanz-Zeitfestival Winterthur (CH), Stadttheater Chur (CH), Lokremise St.Gallen (CH), Tanzraum Herisau (CH), Phoenix Theater Steckborn (CH), Tak Theater Schaan (LI), Nanijng (Dutch China Spring Dancefestival Nanijng), Erasmushuis Jakarta (Indonesia)
+The performance premièred in 2011 and was among others shown at De Melkweg, Chassé Breda, Vrijhof Cultuur Centrum (Universiteit Twente), Theater De Nieuwe Vorst, De Groene Engel, De Verkadefabriek, Ainsi, Theater Lux en Volksroom (Brussel), Tanzplanost: Tanz-Zeitfestival Winterthur (CH), Stadttheater Chur (CH), Lokremise St.Gallen (CH), Tanzraum Herisau (CH), Phoenix Theater Steckborn (CH), Tak Theater Schaan (LI), Nanijng (Dutch China Spring Dancefestival Nanijng), Erasmushuis Jakarta (Indonesia)